Last Updated on 28th December 2020 by Emma

-Learning to be happy with what you have is very freeing.
+Being happy with what you have is very freeing.
 You are free from the constant strive and desire for something you don’t have.

-Having strong relationships with your partner, family and friends around you will really help you in your quest to learn how to stop worrying about money.
-Being able to talk about your worries will always make you feel better.
+Having strong relationships with your partner, family and friends around you will really help you in your quest to learn how to stop worrying about money and start enjoying your life.

 “A problem shared is a problem halved”

 Friends and family can often provide nuggets of wisdom that you might not have heard before.

-Support your friends and family with their problems and they will return the favour.
+Support your friends and family with their problems and they will return the favor.

 If you have furry friends, there is nothing better than getting out for a walk or snuggling up on the sofa with them.

 Worth more than all the money you can earn and some.
 Without health you have nothing.

 Money can make your health a little bit better or more comfortable but it certainly can’t buy you good health.

-Worry and stress are actually bad for your health.
-Stop worrying and your health will improve as will how you feel.
+They will help you stop worrying and your health will improve as will how you feel.

 You need to spend your money wisely and ensure you have enough for today and your future self.